Dairy

 Why these picks

-heavy cream is being matched for baking because swaps that preserve structure, moisture, leavening, and browning in baked goods.
-The ranking favors substitutes that preserve fat, liquid, acidity with verified adjustment notes.
+Swaps that preserve structure, moisture, leavening, and browning in baked goods.
+The ranking favors substitutes for heavy cream that preserve fat, liquid, acidity, with verified adjustment notes.

 Baking is less forgiving than stovetop cooking; watch hydration, lift, and fat balance after any swap.